Do You Get Financial Help if You Adopt?

 The adoption process can be long and complicated.
 It follows state and federal laws, as well as other regulations.
 There are mountains of paperwork for legal procedures, not to mention the many other practical aspects required to complete a successful adoption.
 These things add up, and they leave families searching for adoption financial assistance.

 There has to be help out there, right?
-Even for the many families consider adoption who are in stable financial situations, few have the needed funds immediately available.
+Even for the many families considering adoption who are in stable financial situations, few have the needed funds immediately available.
 If you’re searching for financial help for adoption, there’s good news.
 There are a variety of ways to receive financial aid for adoption, and this guide will help you find one that works for you.

 Why Many Families Need Help with Adoption Costs

 Depending on how much research you’ve already done about adoption, you may still be left wondering why the cost can be so high in the first place.
-Many people are surprised when they learn for the first time that private adoption can cost up to $60,000 or more.
-While not all adoptions will reach this cost, the average cost associated with the domestic infant adoption process is somewhere in the range of $50,000-$60,000.
+Many people are surprised when they learn for the first time that private adoption costs tens of thousands of dollars or more.
 It’s no wonder most families search for adoption financial assistance.

 What makes up this cost?
 First, let’s make sure we understand what is not being paid for: the child.
 Adoption is not a transaction where a family pays for a baby.
 Rather, the costs are incurred due to the administrative, legal, medical and other practical needs of the adoption process.
 While it’s fair to see some of the costs as unfortunate, they are necessary to complete safe and legal adoptions.

 To complete an adoption, there are many professionals involved:

 Typically, the cost of adoption is made up of the funds necessary for all these professionals to do what’s necessary to complete an adoption.
-The other portion of adoption costs incurred by adoptive families is variable adoption costs, which are primarily made up by prospective birth mother expenses.
+The other portion of adoption costs incurred by adoptive families is variable adoption costs, which are primarily made up of prospective birth mother expenses.